Widow Of Slain Italian Ambassador Says He Was betrayed - UrduPoint

 Attanasio, who had been Italy's chief diplomat in Kinshasa since 2017, lived in the capital with Seddiki and their three daughters.
 He was given a state funeral in Rome on Thursday, and was due to be buried in his home town of Limbiate, near Milan, on Saturday.

-Meanwhile, the La Stampa daily said Attanasio had in 2018 asked his ministry to double his embassy security detail from two to four Carabinieri officers, but his request was denied.
+The foreign ministry rebutted a media report on Friday charging that a request made by Attanasio in 2018 to double his embassy security detail to four Carabinieri officers was denied.

-According to La Stampa, the previous ambassador had four Carabinieri.
-The Italian foreign ministry did not immediately respond to a request for comment on the report.
+In fact, said the ministry, the request was made ahead of elections in December 2018 in a "climate of great political and social tensions" and the reinforcement was granted for the requested period.

-The WFP said Thursday that three separate investigations have been launched into Monday's attack -- by the UN's security department, as well as by Italian and Congolese authorities.
+- Survivor speaks - Also on Friday, WFP deputy director for DRC Rocco Leone, a survivor of the attack, said the group was "cooperating fully" with the three separate investigations -- by the UN's security department, as well as Italian and Congolese authorities.

+"The experience of what happened on Monday was both tragic and traumatic and I cannot begin to express the depth of my sadness about the lives lost," Leone said in a statement, adding there had been some "speculation" by the media about what happened.

 After shooting Milambo, six assailants with AK-47s assault weapons forced the occupants of the two vehicles to follow them into the Virunga National Park, a wildlife reserve.